AymericAstaing/sokoban_epitech/README.md

 - A valid map can only contains the characters SPACE, ‘\n’, ‘#’, ‘X’, ‘O’ and ‘P’.
 - If an invalid map is supplied, the program must exit with an error.

-to launch:
+to build:

     - make / make re

 USAGE

     ./my_sokoban map

 DESCRIPTION

     map file representing the warehouse map, containing ‘#’ for walls, ‘P’ for the player, ‘X’ for boxes and ‘O’ for storage locations.